 Humans have lived in the Kittatinny area since about 8000 B.C.
 There is at least one identified archeological site that proves it.
-The local indians that lived in the area were the Minsi branch of the Lenni Lanape or "Delaware" Indians.
+The local Indians that lived in the area were the Minsi branch of the Lenni Lanape or "Delaware" Indians.
 They spoke the Algonquin language.
-Europeans, mostly Dutch, first came to the area in around 1650 which was about 100 years after most of the indians had left the area.
-The Dutch built many coper mines in the hills, none of which were profitable.
-From the time preceeding the Revolutionary War to recently the biggest industry was farming.
+Europeans, mostly Dutch, first came to the area in around 1650 which was about 100 years after most of the Indians had left the area.
+The Dutch built many copper mines in the hills, none of which were profitable.
+From the time preceding the Revolutionary War to recently the biggest industry was farming.
 Logging was a big industry in the 1800's.

 Four of Pennsylvania's major rivers cut through the ridge.

 The Delaware River, which forms Pennsylvania's eastern border with New Jersey, passes through the ridge just southeast of Stroudsburg.

 The Lehigh River, which feeds the Delaware at Easton, passes through the ridge near Palmerton.

 The Schuylkill River, which feeds the Delaware at Philadelphia, passes through the ridge just north of Hamburg.